psv-plugins-archive/sharpscale/README.md

 Scaling and PS1 aspect ratio will not apply when

 - in integer and real modes, if the framebuffer is already larger than the display
+- in fitted mode, if the framebuffer is too big to be scaled
 - in 4∶3 and 16∶9 modes, aspect ratio is too different to be forced

 #### Bilinear filtering